mangoweb-sylius/SyliusShipmentExportPlugin/README.md

 ### Usage

-You can you our use predefined shipment exporter type (Česká pošta, Geis) or write your own exporter.
+You can use predefined CSV type for shipment providers Geis and Czech Post) or write your own exporter.

 Your custom exporter has to implement `MangoSylius\ShipmentExportPlugin\Model\ShipmentExporterInterface` and must be defined as service.
 Check out our sample implementations.

-Predefined exporters:
+Predefined shipping providers:

-* Česká pošta
+* Czech post
 ```
 MangoSylius\ShipmentExportPlugin\Model\CeskaPostaShipmentExporter:
     public: true